-The mining arm of Israeli billionaire Beny Steinmetz's business empire has accused the government of Guinea of seeking to "illegally seize" its assets through a probe into how it won rights to mine part of a major iron ore deposit.
+In November of last year, Steinmetz's business empire accused the government of Guinea of seeking to "illegally seize" its assets through the probe into how it won rights to mine part of a major iron ore deposit.

 Relations between Guinea's government and mining firms operating in the resource-rich nation have been strained since the government began a review of its mining code, aiming to boost the state share in projects and reassess all of the country's resource contracts.
 Guinea enlisted philanthropist George Soros' help last year as part of a push to review the operation of the mining sector and fight corruption, saying it did not have the funds to employ commercial consultants as advisers.

 BSG Resources Ltd. on Thursday accused the Guinean government and Soros, as well as various NGOs, of conducting a "campaign of intimidation and malicious lies."

 In a statement, the firm has said that for the past five months, two of its employees have been detained in Conakry, the capital of Guinea, without charge, despite a court order requiring their release.